Blue Heelers: episode guide

 September 26, 2001

-Tess and Jonesy investigate a domestic disturbance and Tess is reacquainted with Hayley, a troubled young girl from her past.
-An unpopular neighbour's portrait is discovered riddled with bullets and he is adamant that Hayley is responsible but Tess defends her.
+Tess and Jonesy investigate a domestic disturbance and Tess is reacquainted with Hayley Fulton, a troubled young girl from her past.
+An unpopular neighbour's portrait is discovered riddled with bullet holes and he is adamant that Hayley is responsible but Tess defends her.
 An elderly woman's dog is found shot dead and PJ discovers that the bullets from both crimes match.
 When the weapon is found, Hayley is implicated.
 Tess' faith in Hayley's innocence leads them to the truth but places Hayley's future in jeopardy.
 Will Tess challenge the stability of her own world for the sake of Hayley's?

-Guest Starring: Nell Feeney as Fran Bennett, Michael Geraghty as Richie Bennett, Julia Blake as Dorothy Roberts, Emily Browning as Hayley Fulton, Blake Grant as Darien Fulton, Cherise Donovan as Brianna Mackie, Jeff Truman as Allan Mackie, Karen Cardwell as Customer #1, Michael Bingham as Customer #2
+Guest Starring: Julia Blake as Dorothy Roberts, Jeff Truman as Allan Mackie, Cherise Donovan as Brianna Mackie, Nell Feeney as Fran Bennett, Michael Geraghty as Ritchie Bennett, Emily Browning as Hayley Fulton, Blake Grant as Darien Fulton, Karen Cardwell as Customer, Michael Bingham as Customer

 The Lord Giveth